The Tale of Tsar Saltan: Lithuania

 According to professor Bronislava Kerbelyte, the tale type is reported to register 244 (two hundred and forty-four) Lithuanian variants, under the banner Three Extraordinary Babies, with and without contamination from other tale types.
 However, only 39 variants in Lithuania contain the quest for the strange sights and animals described to the king.
 Kerbelytė also remarks that many Lithuanian versions of this format contain the motif of baking bread with the hero's mother's breastmilk to rescue the hero's brothers.

 In a variant published by Fr.
-Richter in Zeitschrift für Volkskunde with the title Die drei Wünsche ("The Three Wishes"), three sisters spend an evening talking and weaving, the youngest saying she would like to have a son, bravest of all and loyal to the king.
+Richter under the title Die drei Wünsche ("The Three Wishes"), three sisters spend an evening talking and weaving, the youngest saying she would like to have a son, bravest of all and loyal to the king.
 The king appears, takes the sisters, and marries the youngest.
 Her son is born and grows up exceptionally fast, much to the king's surprise.
 One day, he goes to war and sends a letter to his wife to send their son to the battlefield.
 The queen's jealous sisters intercept the letter and send him a frog dressed in fine clothes.
 The king is enraged and replies with a written order to cast his wife in the water.
 The sisters throw the queen and her son in the sea in a barrel, but they wash ashore in an island.
 The prince saves a hare from a fox.
 The prince asks the hare about recent events.
 Later, the hare is disenchanted into a princess with golden eyes and silver hair, who marries the prince.

-Finnic languages

-Estonia

-The tale type is known in Estonia as Imelised lapsed ("The Miraculous Children").
-Estonian folklorists identified two opening episodes: either the king's son finds the three sisters, or the three sisters are abandoned in the woods and cry so much their tears create a river that flows to the king's palace.
-The third sister promises to bear the wonder children with astronomical motifs on their bodies.
-The story segues into the Tale of Tsar Saltan format: the mother and the only child she rescued are thrown into the sea; the son grows up and seeks the wonders the evil aunts tell his father about: "a golden pig, a wonderous cat, miraculous children".

-Regional tales

-Folklorist William Forsell Kirby translated an Estonian version first collected by Friedrich Reinhold Kreutzwald, with the name The Prince who rescued his brothers: a king with silver-coated legs and golden-coated arms marries a general's daughter with the same attributes.
-When she gives birth to her sons, her elder sister sells eleven of her nephews to "Old Boy" (a devil-like character) while the queen is banished with her twelfth son and cast adrift into the sea in a barrel.
-At the end of the tale, the youngest prince releases his brothers from Old Boy and they transform into doves to reach their mother.